-Expats should brace themselves for Qatar’s extreme heat.
-The country's desert climate creates unbearable peak temperatures that mean new arrivals have to be wary of heat exhaustion and sunstroke.
+Expats thinking of a move to Qatar should brace themselves for the country’s extreme heat.
+Its desert climate creates unbearable peak temperatures that mean new arrivals have to be wary of health-related issues, including heat exhaustion and sunstroke.

 The brief transitional seasons are by far the most pleasant.
 Spring (March to May) and autumn (October to November) bring temperatures of around 63°F (17°C) with low levels of humidity.

 Winter is generally mild, but occasionally the desert gets chilly.
-Qatar homes are ill-equipped to provide heat, which can also be unpleasant.
+Qatar homes are ill-equipped to provide heat, which can also be unpleasant and cold.

-On the other hand, air-conditioning is the norm and without it the weather in Qatar would get the best of residents.
+On the other hand, air-conditioning is the norm and, without it, the weather in Qatar during the hotter months would get the best of residents.
 With this in mind, expats should have a light sweater on hand for when indoors.